Explore CWRU's Energy/Utility Data on EnergyCap

 Changing Light Bulbs, Changing Behaviors

-The Department of Facilities Services has approached energy efficiency using a building-by-building approach.
-Nearly every building on campus has been optimized for efficiency in some way, including LED lighting retrofits, innovative heating and cooling solutions, and other mechanical upgrades.
+The Department of Facilities Services has approached energy efficiency using a building-by-building approach for decades.
+Nearly every building on campus has been touched for efficiency in some way, including LED lighting retrofits, innovative heating and cooling solutions, and other mechanical upgrades.
 Beyond changing light bulbs, conserving energy is also about changing behavior.

-The Office of Energy &Sustainability is working to create a culture of energy conservation on campus.
-Initiatives like Campus Conservation Nationals, a residence hall energy contest, and the Green Your Lab program are each an example of how we are engaging with the campus community to reduce our footprint.
+The Office of Energy & Sustainability is working to create a culture of energy conservation on campus.
+Initiatives like the annual residence hall energy contest, Climate Action Week, the CWRU Climate Action Network, the sustainability ambassador program and Lab Freezer Challenge are a few examples.

 Local Wind & Solar

-CWRU invests in renewable energy both through the use and implementation of renewable technology on campus and by supporting groundbreaking research in the field by our faculty and students.
+CWRU currently invests in several local renewable energy campus systems and supports research in the field by our faculty and students.